Book your flight to Orlando with Icelandair from

 The epicenter of sun-kissed theme-park holidays, Orlando is a magnet for families around the globe.
 Topping the list: the huge Disney and Universal Studio complexes.
 Go there and make your children (and your inner child) deliriously happy!

-Icelandair offers frequent cheap flights from the UK and Europe to Orlando for Mickey Mouse days and sultry Miami nights.
+Icelandair offers cheap flights from the UK and Europe to Orlando for Mickey Mouse days and sultry Miami nights.
 If you want it to be, Florida offers more than just theme parks.
-Beaches, gators, and wetlands offer endless thrills.
+Beaches, gators, and wetlands serve up endless thrills.

 Before you hit the parks, fancy a soak at the Blue Lagoon, a water park with a difference?
 When you book flights to Orlando with Icelandair you have the opportunity to add a Stopover in Iceland at no additional airfare.